The Cure is in Your Kitchen

 - Make a kuzu drink as directed under sugar remedies.

 These remedies are intended for those who occasionally overindulge and want healthy ways to reduce the harmful effects.
-Some of them may be unusual for you, but if you want to change your condition, then it’s a good idea to make some new choices.
+Some of them may be unusual for you, but if you want to change your condition, then it’s a good idea to consistently make some new food choices.

 If your diet consists of too much fat, sugar and alcohol on a regular basis, these antidotes may help, but in the long term it’s not the best way to try to achieve balance.
 You won’t be without health consequences at some point if you continue to consume excessive amounts of extreme food regularly.
 Please consider working a plan to include health supportive foods on a daily basis.